alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

-   *  For the ``Name`` of the application, use ``bmon_django``; the ``App category`` is ``Django``; the ``App type`` is a Django release of 1.7.3 or greater (the latest version is 1.11.2 as of June 2017), paired with Python 2.7.
-(BMON does not work with Django versions prior to 1.7).
-Also, the BMON app does not support Python 3.x.
+   *  For the ``Name`` of the application, use ``bmon_django``; the ``App category`` is ``Django``; the ``App type`` is a Django release of 2.1.7 or greater, paired with Python 3.7.
 Leave the other fields at their default values.
 Click the ``Save`` button to complete the Application setup.